truongphamnguyen/daimil-midterm-project/README.md

 ## **Cleaning the data**
 1. Process null value
-    - Found a chunk amounth of `nan` values across the datafram using `.isnull().sum()`, using `.fillna('')` to replace them with an empty string `''`.
-This one is particularly helpful to me later down the exploring path as I found out some of the `nan` value is considers `float`, and it gave error when I am trying to dealing with a `string` column.
+    - I found a chunk amount of `nan` values across the datafram using `.isnull().sum()`, using `.fillna('')` to replace them with an empty string `''`.
+This one is particularly helpful to me later down the data exploring path as I found out some of the `nan` value is considers `float`, and it gave error when I am trying to dealing with a `string` column.
 2. Check for dupliated row
     - found none.
-3. Combined possible similar data without compromised the data integrity, to reduce number of labeling
+3. Combined possible similar data without compromised the data integrity, to reduce number of labels
     - crunching/generalize the `education` column
     - ~~crunching/generalize the `ethnicity` column~~
         - (it is challenging to generalize people with mixed races, so I've withdrawed from this task)

 ## **End Goal Questions**
 1.